MC-GameDeveloper/MyProjects/Project 3/option_2/README.md

 My process was to jump between these two sections until I didn't see any outlier images in a cluster.

 While I manipulated the variables I referenced the elbow plot to evaluate the impact of different variables.
-I found that using things like artist or title wouldn't help make clusters that made sense.
+I found that using things like artist or title were effective in making the elbow plot sharper, but the clusters seemed to make less sense.
 I focused on using attributes like, area, point, and line.

 When it came to the sillhouette plots I picked each initial plot that didn't fall under the average and tested the